How do you decide which freelance jobs to keep, which new ones to take, and which ones to decline?

 As I told Melissa, my number one consideration is how much I think I will enjoy working with a client.
 And, I'll keep a client that I enjoy working with, even if s/he pays a little bit less.
 If a client is difficult to work with, slow to pay, or super-demanding, it might be time to stop working with him or her.

 However, sometimes you do have to let go of someone you enjoy working with.
 That was the choice I had to make.
 All of my clients were enjoyable and easy to work with.
-So, I had to resort to considering other factors as I made my recent decisions.
+So, I had to consider other factors as I made my recent decisions.

 How Much Work Do You Do for the Client?